 A man was sentenced to 19 years and four months in prison for stalking-related offences, the Sacramento County District Attorney’s office announced Friday.

 After Jose Moreno’s girlfriend broke up with him in July 2010, he kept breaking into her apartment.
-He stole some of her personal items, installed mobile advertising spyware on her computer and hid cameras in her bedroom.
+He stole some of her personal items, installed spyware on her computer and hid cameras in her bedroom.

 Prosecutors say after the victim found the cameras, she left to stay with a friend.
 Moreno was able to track her down and take pictures of her without her knowing.